 Sexual Harassment in the Workplace: When to Hire An Attorney

 When a person in any workplace, school, or other social or professional setting makes unwanted comments or advances of a sexual nature toward another person, a victim can have the right to hire a sexual harassment attorney to take appropriate legal action against the other party to hold them accountable for their actions.
-The Law Office of Jeannette A. Vaccaro understands that harassment takes many forms and occurs in many different settings, including child sexual harassment, government sexual harassment, online sexual harassment, sexual harassment at work, and construction sexual harassment.
+The Law Office of Jeannette A. Vaccaro understands that harassment takes many forms and occurs in many different settings, including child sexual harassment, online sexual harassment, sexual harassment at work, and construction sexual harassment.

 When a person is the victim of sexual harassment, it is in their best interests to seek legal representation so they can understand all of their legal rights and how to keep them protected.
 Our firm is a premier sexual harassment law firm in California, helping numerous sexual harassment and abuse survivors.